YannickSauer/3d-gaze-inspector/README.md

 - vertical axis y
 - forward axis z
 - transverse axis x.
-Therefore, the Tait-Bryan angles used for yaw, pitch and roll are y - x' - z'' (z-x-y as extrinisc rotation).
+Therefore, the Tait-Bryan angles used for yaw, pitch and roll are y - x' - z'' (z-x-y as extrinsic rotation).